 The animation in the 2nd episode is no worse although it appears much more limited at first, showing only the room where the protagonist dwells or some stills & abstract imagery going along with his speech, like airplanes in the sky; view of the city streets with clouds flying above; and other stuff like that.
 It all may look boring on paper yet the outstanding art direction makes the animation surprisingly impressive, which is no wonder when the art director is Hiromasa Ogura - the same man who worked on Ninja Scroll, Ghost in the Shell, Jin-Roh and FLCL among other world-famous anime.
 Therefore, the artistic composition is top-notch; the animation is smooth & detailed; the colors are rich, dark and pleasant to the eye; and the overall quality is awesome considering the show's age.
-The one and only aspect I strongly dislike are the character designs: while it may be a matter of subjective taste more than anything, I think they are way too grotesque, giving the protagonists an ugly & even cringeworthy appearance.
-Perhaps, Oshii wanted them to look unusual in some way, but that remains beyond my understanding.
+The one and only aspect I strongly dislike is the character design of the male protagonist: while it may be a matter of subjective taste more than anything, I think it is way too grotesque, giving him a fairly ugly appearance.
+Perhaps, Oshii wanted him to look unusual in some way, but that remains beyond my understanding.

 Overall, the animation in both episodes reflects their nature and differs the same way as the stories: the first is nice to look at yet forgettable; the second is very original & well-done yet a couple of questionable artistic decisions make it hardly tolerable for some people.
 Nevertheless, both display some genuine quality only hand-drawn anime can offer.